3bdulrahmn69/craftworks-backend/manual.md

-# Craftworks Backend API Manual (v1.3.3)
+# Craftworks Backend API Manual (v1.4.0)

 This manual provides practical usage instructions, example requests, and example responses for all backend API endpoints.
 Use this as a guide for integrating with the Craftworks backend.

+**Latest Update (v1.4.0):** Standardized API response format - ALL API responses now consistently include a `success` field (true/false) for uniform error handling and status checking across the entire application.
+Enhanced coordinate parsing for job creation with robust handling of all coordinate formats.

-**Latest Update (v1.3.3):** Enhanced coordinate parsing for job creation - robust handling of all coordinate formats including form-data edge cases, improved validation, and comprehensive error handling for location data.
+**Previous Update (v1.3.3):** Enhanced coordinate parsing for job creation - robust handling of all coordinate formats including form-data edge cases, improved validation, and comprehensive error handling for location data.

 **Previous Update (v1.3.2):** Enhanced job creation with automatic image upload support - clients can now upload up to 5 images directly when creating jobs, with automatic Cloudinary integration, image optimization, and file validation.